 If you have Original Medicare, there is no limit to your annual out-of-pocket costs, which is why so many Nebraskans choose supplemental coverage.
-According to America's Health Insurance Plans (AHIP), around 60 percent of Nebraska Medicare beneficiaries have a Medicare Supplement plan, more commonly known as Medigap.
+According to America's Health Insurance Plans (AHIP), around 60% of Nebraska Medicare beneficiaries have a Medicare Supplement plan, more commonly known as Medigap.
 This page describes Medicare Supplement plans in Nebraska, who qualifies, and when to apply.

-What Is Medigap in Nebraska?
+What is Medigap in Nebraska?

 Medigap earned its name because it fills in the "gaps" left by Original Medicare, which includes Part A, hospital care and Part B, medical services.